If you’re a wife, Peter tells you how not to win over your husband (with words). And he tells you how to win over your husband (with godly conduct):

 - “With all fear” is similar to “your chaste conduct accompanied by fear.”

 In both verses, it is important to understand that this is not speaking of servants or wives submitting out of fear of their masters or husbands, but submitting out of fear and reverence for God.
 When an unbelieving husband sees this heart for God it will be a powerful witness.
 His wife’s godly behavior will convict him to be a godlier husband.
 Her life will speak louder to him than any words.

 Let the Holy Spirit Win Over Your Husband

 If a wife wants her husband to read God’s Word more, pray more, or be a godlier man, rather than nagging him, she herself should read God’s Word more, pray more, and be a godlier woman.
-Wives should be encouraged by Jesus’s promise to send the Holy Spirit in John 16:8:
+Wives should be encouraged by Jesus’s promise to send the Holy Spirit:

 Notice the emphasis is on the Holy Spirit doing the convicting.
 This includes husbands, unbelieving or otherwise!
 Wives are not supposed to take over the Holy Spirit’s role in their husbands’ lives.
 Wives should pray, and then trust the Holy Spirit to do the work Jesus promised He would do.

 No husband can sit at home being unspiritual and lame while watching his spiritual wife without feeling ashamed.
 A husband might pretend that he is not convicted, and his wife might not be able to tell by looking at him that he feels convicted, but he does.
 In contrast, when a wife is unsubmissive, angry, and nagging, the husband does not see God through her and as a result avoids feeling convicted at all.

 What It Looks Like to Win Over Your Husband the Wrong Way

 A wife can win over her husband, but not necessarily in a positive way.
 Two examples of this are: